 Everyone in my party was in shorts.
 Suddenly, it started to rain hard, and my pants started to bleed – my legs turned blue!

 When we got to the Coliseum, the rain stopped, and we continued the tour, but when we arrived at the hotel, everyone was looking at my blue legs.

 15. A Parting Gift From My Cat (Coralie)

 I checked in to my swanky Zurich hotel on a cold, wet Sunday afternoon in February.
-As I started to hang up my painstakingly laundered and pressed business suits and shirts, I remember thinking, “It must have been freezing in the plane’s hold – these clothes are so cold, they feel damp.”
+As I hung up my painstakingly laundered and pressed business suits and shirts, I remember thinking, “It must have been freezing in the plane’s hold – these clothes are so cold, they feel damp.”

 Then I got a strong whiff – of cat pee!
-My very naughty cat – Bollinger – had left me a special gift in my luggage.
+My very naughty cat had left me a special gift in my luggage!

 More Funny Travel Stories